lightelligence-io/styles/src/components/Chip/Chip.md

 ### Bubble

-Each _Chip_ can have an additional bubble rendered on the top right side by adding `--bubble` modifier and a descendant `-bubble` component inside the _Chip_.
+Each _Chip_ can have an additional bubble rendered on the top right side by adding `--withBubble` modifier and a descendant `-bubble` component inside the _Chip_.

 ```bubbles.html